bhhoang/miraiv2/README.md

 ## Changes
 ### 10/02/2022:
-- Fixed bot response multiple times in a row
+- Fixed bot response multiple times in a row (at least work for replit and 1:1 Ubuntu VPS)
 ### 08/02/2022:
 - Better handle for messageTrace
 ### 06/02/2022: